 It’s important that you complete your adoption legally and safely in order to protect yourself and your baby.
 American Adoptions provides you with legal representation to ensure that this happens.

 A lot of the adoption process will remain the same for you as it would for any prospective birth mother, but if your baby is already born and you’ve been raising him or her, there will be a few changes to the standard adoption process.
 It’s important to note that you’re still in charge of every decision that’s made in your child’s adoption plan.
 The key difference is that certain steps may be sped up.

-Here’s how things usually work if you’re placing a baby for adoption after you’ve taken it home:
+Here’s how things usually work if you’re “giving a baby up” for adoption after taking it home:

 Step 3: Meet the adoptive family.
-When you’re sure you’re ready to proceed, the family will travel to you as soon as possible — often within the day, depending on how close they live to you.
+When you’re sure you’re ready to proceed, the family will travel to you to meet in person.
 Depending on the age of your baby, there may be a longer transition period while you and your child get to know the prospective parents.

 Step 4: Legally place your baby for adoption.
-When it is time to officially place your baby with the adoptive family, your adoption attorney will walk you through the adoption consent process, which terminates your legal parental rights and places your child with their adoptive parents.
+When it is time to officially place your baby with the adoptive family, your adoption attorney will walk you through the adoption paperwork, which officially completes the adoption process and places your child with their adoptive parents.

 Potential Challenges and Benefits to Consider

-One of the biggest challenges of choosing to “give a child up” for adoption after you’ve taken him or her home is that you’ve had more time to bond with your child, which will make this decision even more difficult.
-However, if you’re sure that this is what’s best for your baby, we’re here to support you 24/7 and to help you through the complex emotions you may be dealing with.
+One of the biggest challenges of choosing to “give a baby up” for adoption after taking it home is that you’ve had more time to bond with your child, which can make this decision even more difficult.
+However, we’re here to support you 24/7 and to help you through the complex emotions you may be dealing with.
 This may be the hardest decision you’ve ever had to make, but remember that you’re not alone.